Development Team

 • Select layouts offer bay and skyline views

-Ceiling heights vary by level, with standard ceiling heights of approximately 9 feet throughout most residences, select levels featuring approximately 10-foot ceilings, and select penthouse levels featuring approximately 11-foot ceilings, as disclosed in the offering materials.
+Ceiling heights vary by level, with standard ceiling heights of approximately 9-feet throughout most residences, select levels featuring approximately 10-foot ceilings, and select penthouse levels featuring approximately 11-foot ceilings, as disclosed in the offering materials.

 Residences are delivered fully furnished with curated interior packages.
 Select penthouse residences feature upgraded interior elements attributed to Restoration Hardware and Adriana Hoyos, as disclosed in the offering materials.